niuers/computer_systems/information_representation.md

 * Floating-point values can both overflow when they exceed the range of the representation or underflow when they are so close to 0.0 that they are changed to zero.

+### Machine Epsilon
+* The gap between `1` and the next normalized floating-point number is known as machine epsilon.
+  * For 32-bit single precision floating numbers, this gap is (1 + 2<sup>−23</sup>) − 1 = 2<sup>−23</sup>.
+Note that this is not the same as the smallest positive floating-point number.
+* This is the relative error in each operation.

 ### Single Precision vs. Double Precision
 * The precision of a floating-point format is the number of positions reserved for binary digits plus one (for the hidden bit).
 * Single-precision floating-point format
   * s = 1, k = 8, n = 23
   * precision is 23 + 1 = 24
   * The 24 bits (including the hidden bit) of mantissa in a 32-bit floating-point number represent approximately 7 significant decimal digits.
+  * Note here we use the same number of bits as 32-bit integers to represent real numbers.
+With 32 bits, there are 2<sup>32</sup>-1, or about 4 billion, different bit patterns.
+These can represent 4 billion integers or 4 billion reals.
   * A `float` in C
+  * REAL\*4 / REAL (32 bit ) in Fortran

 * Double-precision floating-point format
   * s = 1, k = 11, n = 52
   * precision is 52 + 1 = 53
   * The 53 bits (including the hidden bit) of mantissa in a 64-bit floating-point number represent approximately 16 significant decimal digits.
   * A `double` in C
   * A `float` in Python
     * Almost all platforms map Python `floats` to IEEE-754 “double precision”.
 754 doubles contain 53 bits of precision  (52 explicitly stored).
+  * REAL\*8 /DOUBLE PRECISION (64 bit) in Fortran

 ### Categories of the Values Encoded by a Given Bit Representation
 ![Categories of Single Precision Floating Point Value](resources/categories_of_singe_precision_floating_point_values.png)